-Classical Civilisation is approached from the texts in English verse and prose translation.
-Additionally notes with photographs on Greek vases are written and supplied by the Department.
-Although marginally less demanding than Latin and Greek in the original, the breadth and depth of the course is highly attractive to anyone who has an interest in language, literature, history, philosophy and art.
-This course can be started from scratch in the VIth Form and requires no formal training in Greek or Latin.
+Classical Civilisation is the study of the ancient cultures of Greece and Rome through reading their literature in English translation and studying their art, architecture and history.
+The breadth and depth of the course is highly attractive to anyone who has an interest in language, literature, history, philosophy and art.
+This course can be started from scratch in the Sixth Form and requires no formal training in Greek or Latin.

 Students wishing to study this course must obtain at least a 7 in GCSE English.
 A 7 or above in History is also preferred.